-The tiramisu is so important to the Italians a governor once asked for an original recipe to be granted protected status from the EU, and it’s not hard to understand the sentiment.
 Made with ladyfingers dipped in espresso, carefully layered with whipped mascarpone and dark liquor, dusted with the all-important cocoa, this decadent dessert is nothing short of irresistible.
-Coffee, cream and a dash of booze—what isn’t there to love about the faithful Italian dessert?
+Coffee, cream and a dash of booze—what's not to love?

-Translated to ‘pick me up’ in English, let the indulgent dessert do exactly that at these spots with some of Auckland’s best tiramisu.
+Translated as ‘pick me up’ in English, let the indulgent dessert do exactly that at these spots with some of Auckland’s best tiramisu.
 Buon Appetito!

 We wouldn’t expect any less from the Italian stalwart on the Auckland dining scene but top-notch tiramisu.
-Staying true to the classic we all know about love, Prego’s tiramisu might look small on arrival but trust us—you’ll be more than ready to unbutton the pants once you polish off the rich layers.
+Staying true to the classic we all know about love, Prego's tiramisu might seem small on arrival but trust us—you’ll be more than ready to unbutton the pants once you polish off the rich layers.
 Served in a glass, Prego doesn’t shy away from generous layers of delicious mascarpone cream and espresso-infused ladyfingers.
-Cue that Meg Ryan moment in When Harry Met Sally.

 Think Warkworth is all pretty beaches and farmland?
 Think again, because if if you make the trip up north from Auckland you’ll be rewarded with Italian fare that’ll have you transported right to a family run trattoria in Italy.
-While Aldo's is fairly new to the restaurant scene, their tiramisu has been perfected to a fine art.
-They keep it simple here, with a generous portion of sponge cake, light and fluffy whipped mascarpone, and enough chocolate to satiate even the sweetest tooth—no bells and whistles, but classic Italian at its best.
+Aldo's family is from Veneto so you can rest assured that their tiramisu has been perfected to a fine art.
+They keep it simple here, with a generous portion of sponge cake, light and fluffy whipped mascarpone, Italian Lavazza coffee and enough chocolate to satiate even the sweetest tooth—no bells and whistles, but classic Italian at its best.